ninthwalker/NowShowing/README.md

 NowShowing (was: plexReport)
 ================

-A dockerized version of bstascavage's original plexReport (https://github.com/bstascavage/plexReport)
+A heavily modified dockerized version of bstascavage's original plexReport (https://github.com/bstascavage/plexReport)

 ## Introduction
-This docker generates an email summary of new additions to Plex to send to your users
+This docker generates an email summary of new additions to Plex to send to your users.
+It also creates a website that can be shared for users to visit.

 ## Supported Platforms
-* unRAID, Other Linux
+* unRAID, Other Linux w/ Docker support

 ## Supported Email Clients
-* Gmail
+* Gmail, Zoho, Other SMTP possible

 ## Supported Plex Agents
 * themoviedb
-* Freebase
+* Plex Movie
 * thetvdb.org

 ## Prerequisites